HumzaProfessional/Networking_and_IoT_projects/DePIN (Decentralized Physical Infrastructure Network)_wifi_sharing_node/README.md

         return None
 ```

-This function configures the ESP32 as a Wi-Fi station and attempts to connect it to an existing wireless network.
+This function configures the ESP32 for Wi-Fi and attempts to connect it to an existing wireless network.

 ---